patelrudra10/PaaS-Project/README.md

 3. Make New App

-* Verfying the email
+* Verify the email
-* Create new app
+* Create new app on heroku
-* Give any name of your choice I gave it - deployment-web
+* Give any name of your choice I gave it - rudra-development
-* Dont do anything in add piple simply click the create button
+* Dont do anything in add pipe simply
+* Click the create button

-4. Link To Github
+4. Link Heroku To Github

 * Give authorized access of Github to heroku
 * Connect the repoistory